Linda Holmes (writer): Personal life

 Originally from Wilmington, Delaware, Holmes attended Oberlin College from 1989 to 1993.
 While there, she took a class on constitutional law that inspired her to go to law school.
 She enrolled at Lewis & Clark Law School in Portland, Oregon, graduating in 1997 and practicing law in Minnesota until 2007.
+Holmes is a advocate for body positivity and has written extensively about her dealings with depression and body image, specifically her experience with childhood obesity and continued issues with exercising and weight loss.